-- Soothing moist towelette: Wipe away anal irritation with a most towelette rather than toilet paper, which can feel abrasive to tender skin tissue.
+- Soothing moist towelette: Soothe anal irritation with a moist towelette rather than toilet paper, which can feel abrasive to tender skin.

 - Vitamin-enriched ointments: Use these for relief from anal itching.

-- Warm salt water: Soak in warm salt water to relieve anal fissure or fistula soreness.
+- Sitz baths: Soak in warm salt water to relieve anal fissure or fistula soreness.

 - Hand-held showerhead with a mild perianal cleanser: Use these to wash your anal area thoroughly.